data-integrations/wrangler/docs/directives/table-lookup.md

 ## Usage Notes

-The `table-lookup` directive uses a column as the lookup key into a specified Table dataset for each record.
+The TABLE-LOOKUP directive uses a column as the lookup key into a specified Table dataset for each record.
 The column should be of type string.
 The values in the row of the Table will be parsed as strings and placed in the record in new columns, the names constructed from combining the lookup key and the row column name with an underscore.